ggoldens/pm-slack-app/README.md

-# Postmark Bounce Notifier
+# Postmark Bot

 ## Introduction

+_Postmark Bot_ is a Slack app that can currently do the following:

+### Bounce notifications

-This is a very basic Slack app that sends Bounce notification messages from Postmark to a Slack channel of your choice.
+Send Bounce notification messages from Postmark to a Slack channel of your choice.
 It also provides a direct link to the Message Details page so that you can investigate further.
 Like so:

 <p><img style="display: block; margin-left: auto; margin-right: auto;" title="" src="/img/bounce_message_example.jpg" border="0" alt="" /></p>

+### `/postmark` command

+We'll continue to add more slash commands, but for now here's what you can do:

+* `/postmark status` --> Provides the current status of the app, with basic incident details and a link to view the full incident page
+* `/postmark docs` --> Post a URL to the API documentation for easy access

 ## Installation